Skip to main contentSkip to main content

 The Childhood Myopia Epidemic: What Every Parent Needs to Know

 A parent brings in their child — maybe 7, maybe 9 — and the prescription is stronger than last year.
 Again.
 The parent sighs.
 "I figured this would happen.
-I wore glasses too."
-And then they ask the question I hear more than any other: "Is there anything we can do to stop it?"
+Many patients wear glasses too."
+And then they ask the question I hear more than any other: "Is there anything we can do to slow it?"

 The answer is yes.
 But most parents don't know that yet.
-And that gap — between what's possible and what parents know — is exactly why I'm writing this.
+And that gap — between what's possible and what parents know — is exactly why Many patients are writing this.

 Childhood myopia is not just a glasses problem.
 It's a public health crisis.
 And here in Cumberland County, we're seeing it up close.